It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 Generally speaking, the men who are considered most dominant (and thus, most attractive) share a few physical traits:

-They stand up straight, occupy a lot of physical space by adopting a wide stance or spreading their arms, and move slowly and deliberately.
+They have good posture, occupy a lot of physical space by adopting a wide stance or spreading their arms, and move slowly and deliberately.

 As Amy Cuddy famously noted, adopting a powerful position with your body can actually make you feel more powerful.